YOU'VE GOT QUESTIONS-- WE'VE GOT ANSWERS!

 CAN I GET ACADEMIC CREDIT?

 Yes!
 Winter, Spring, and Summer Breaks are recognized by KU as for-credit classes available for 2 credits as UNIV 492: Engagement with Communities.
 Participating in an Alternative Winter or Spring Break and taking the concurrent class can fulfill a Goal 5, Learning Outcome 2 (Social Responsibility and Ethics) general education requirement in the KU Core Curriculum.
 The classes are held during the group meeting times on Thursday nights from 5:30-7 pm and focus on volunteerism and the non-profit world.
 Students interested in taking the class for credit will be able to enroll after they have been accepted into the program.
-Please note that beginning in academic year 2014-2015:
+Please note that beginning the courses are enrolled as follows:

 The for-credit Winter course will be enrolled as a Spring-semester course